Completed research

 Funding: Austrian Climate and Energy Fund

-Amount of funding: € 106,513 (RCE: € 56,898)
+Funding amount: € 106,513 (RCE: € 56,898)

 Duration: 02/2021 - 07/2023

-Contact persons: Dr. Andreas Exner (project management)
+Contact persons: Dr Andreas Exner (project management)

 Description: